 Belmont Barbershop (What they do + Community / Neighborhood)

 Coney Island Hot Dogs (Product + Community / Regional Landmark)

 Grand Central Oyster Bar (Product + Regional Landmark)

 Harris Levy Fine Linens (Product + Personal Name + Distinctive description)

 As you can see, it’s very easy to come up with a unique, memorable and an easy to understand name using the 1-2-3 naming formula.

 - Search for web domain and social media account availability.
-If the exact match to your business name isn’t available as a dot com, then add a one-word descriptor to the name, or consider another top-level domain (e.g. dot ca, dot net, dot biz, etc.).
+Your URL (web domain address) should be an exact match to your business name if possible.
+If the exact match to your business name isn’t available as a dot com, then consider another top-level domain (e.g. dot ca, dot net, dot biz, dot io, etc.).
+It’s more important to have an exact match to your business name than it is to get a dot com domain.
 Whatever website URL you decide to use, use it consistently across all platforms – website, email, Facebook, Twitter, LinkedIn, Instagram, etc.